Creative Details of the Engagement Party

 Personalizing the bar was so much fun!
 I used this chalkboard stand to announce the signature cocktails and there are so many cute drink glasses to choose from now.
 Click the photos below to check out these fun items!

 For the first time in a gazillion years, I did not cook all of the food for a party.
 I really wanted to focus on the setup and the decor and hired a good friend and her catering company, Craig’s Crew, to handle the food.
 There was one exception, I did make my famous Crab Cake recipe.
 I made about 140 crab cakes and if you haven’t tried this recipe, you have to make them!

-The menu was based on our California Hampton’s theme and the preferences of the bride and groom to be.
+The menu for the Engagement Party was based on our California Hampton’s theme and the preferences of the bride and groom to be.
 Andrew’s first solid food was ice cream (I know, I am a terrible mother) so that’s why we had an ice cream bar for the dessert.

 Here is the menu for the party:

 Mini Grilled Gruyere Cheese Sandwiches, Served with Orange/Fig Preserves

 Spinach and Field Green Salad, Tossed with Gorgonzola cheese, cherry tomatoes, red onion & balsamic vinaigrette

 Roasted Beef Brisket

 Red Roasted Potatoes